City of Love Venice is one of the most picturesque cities in Italy. Beautiful floating stone palaces surrounded by an ancient network of canals.

 But the most beautiful bridge in all of Venice has to be the Rialto Bridge.
 This ornate structure hangs over the Grand Canal with masterful assurance.
 The bridge that connects San Polo with the San Marco Sestieri has been rebuilt many times over the years.

 If you are looking for entertainment in Venice, you are spoiled for choice.
 Spend a few hours browsing the artworks at Museo Correr or explore the exciting mix of Renaissance and modern art at Punta della Dogana.
 City of Love Venice

 Perhaps you’d prefer an evening of ballet or live music at Teatro La Fenice, a truly magnificent 1,000-seat theatre.
 If you are interested in the history of Venice, a trip to the Lace Museum or the Fortuny Museum will take you on a journey of discovery.
 And no trip to Venice should be complete without a trip to the Ca’ d’Oro – a Venetian-Gothic palace that is also home to Franchetti’s collection of Renaissance art.
 City of Love Venice

 Venice is always at its busiest and most lively in the summer, from the beginning of June to the end of July.
 A phenomenon called acqua alta floods areas of Venice during the winter months between November and March and this can affect access to Piazza San Marco.

-But if you’re going to party during Venice Carnival, make sure you’re around late February and early March.
-This is the time of year when music, costumes and the celebration of art reign supreme.
+But if you’re going to a party during Venice Carnival, make sure you’re around late February and early March.
+This is the time of year when music, costumes, and the celebration of art reign supreme.
 City of Love Venice